ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 layout: post
 title: "Probabilistic Record Linkage"
 date: "2020-02-22"
-description: "This post is a brief introduction to probabilistic record linkage.
-This post is a brief introduction to Bayesian statistics; specifically, it's about difference between Bayesian and frequentist, and how posterior distribution changes when sample size and prior distribution change."
+description: "This post explains probabilistic record linkage as a method of data integration, and parameter estimation for implementing the algorithm."
 category:
   - featured
 # tags will also be used as html meta keywords.